Flatiron Building: Base

 At ground level, the entrances on Fifth Avenue and Broadway are each flanked by four storefront windows to the north and south.
 The storefront windows are separated from each other by vertical piers with horizontal bands of smooth-faced and vermiculated limestone.
 There are revolving doors at the southwestern and southeastern corners of the building.
 The entrances on Fifth Avenue and Broadway are flanked by a pair of engaged columns, which are vertically fluted and are overlaid by smooth and vermiculated bands of limestone.
 The columns support an entablature decorated with alternating roundels and triglyphs; immediately above the entablature, on the second story, are oculus windows with console brackets on either side.
 The entablatures above both entrances are connected by a projecting cornice that wraps around the ground floor.
 On the second and third stories, each opening generally contains two sash windows.
 A frieze with dentils runs above the third story.
+When the building was converted to residences in the 2020s, a revolving door was installed at the southwest corner, facing Fifth Avenue and 22nd Street, for residents.

 The prow of the building, facing 23rd Street, includes a pair of two-story-high Classical columns.
 These were echoed at the top of the building by two columns that supported the cornice.
 The single-story "cowcatcher" retail space in front of the prow, added to the plans in 1902, was not part of Burnham or Dinkelberg's design.
 The "cowcatcher" structure measured 25 ft long and 13 ft tall, with a metal roof.
 Burnham initially did not want to add the "cowcatcher" space, since he believed it would ruin the symmetry of the prow's design, but he was forced to accept the addition on Black's insistence.